State Hospital: Security

 The hospital has an alarm system that is activated if any patient escapes to alert people in the vicinity, including those in the neighbouring town of Lanark, and local villages such as Ravenstruther and Forth.
-The system is tested on the third Thursday of every month at 1300hrs when the all clear siren sounds.
+The system is tested on the third Thursday of every month at 13:00 when the all clear siren sounds.

-One infamous incident of a break out happened in 1976, when two patients, Thomas McCulloch and Robert Mone, murdered a nurse, a patient and a police officer with axes in an escape attempt.
+One break out happened in 1976, when two patients, Thomas McCulloch and Robert Mone, murdered a nurse, a patient and a police officer with axes in an escape attempt.